Radio over Fiber with Cascaded Structure: Algorithm for Uplink Positioning: System Overview

 \subsection{Polymer microwave fiber}

-For a unit-length fiber segment, the channel impulse response with $L$ taps and amplitudes ($[\beta_0, \beta_1, \cdots, \beta_{L-1}]^\mathrm{T}$)\footnote{This model is valid in a non-linear system if the signals are oversampled properly.} can be expressed as
+For a unit-length fiber segment, the channel impulse response with $L$ taps and amplitudes ($[\beta_0, \beta_1, \cdots, \beta_{L-1}]^\mathrm{T}$)\footnote{This model is valid in a non-linear system if the signals are properly oversampled~\cite{Thomas_ITC_2022}.
+We consider a third-order polynomial non-linear distortion; hence, the signals must be oversampled at least three times.} can be expressed as

 where $n$ is the time index.
-Then, the impulse response of a fiber with $r$ unit length can be expressed as
+Then, a fiber with $r$ unit length is equivalent to connecting $r$ LTI systems with the same impulse response $h_n$ in a cascade, whose impulse response is the $r$ times convolution of $h_n$ and is expressed as

-where all factors in \eqref{hn} are modeled as in~\eqref{th}.
+where all factors in \eqref{eq: hn} are modeled as in~\eqref{eq: th}.
 In the frequency domain, we consider the frequency response for a set of $K$ discrete frequencies, $\boldsymbol{f}=[f_0,\cdots,f_{K-1}]^\mathrm{T}$.
-Thus, the frequency domain representatioin of \eqref{hn} is given by the multiplication of frequency responses.
+Thus, the frequency domain representation of \eqref{eq: hn} is given by the multiplication of frequency responses.
 Let $\boldsymbol{H} [H_0, \cdots, H_{K-1}]^\mathrm{T}$ represent the frequency response of a unit-length fiber.
 Then, the frequency response of a unit-length fiber at the $k$th frequency $H_k$ is the Fourier transform of its impulse response given by

 where $T_s$ is the sampling time interval.
 Hence, the frequency response of an $r$-units-long fiber, at the $k$th frequency, can be expressed as